ruslo/hunter/docs/faq/android-studio.rst

 .. note::

-  The code was tested with Android Studio 3.3
+  The code was tested with Android Studio: 3.3, 3.4.1, 3.5 beta 2

 Check you have at least CMake 3.9.2.
 Such a requirement needed to work with `Android NDK r16+ <https://gitlab.kitware.com/cmake/cmake/issues/17253>`__: